 where~$P$ denotes the arbitrage profit given in~\eqref{e_arbitrage_profit}.
 The adiabatic entropy~$S_a$ is given by the vector

 where $Z$ denotes the clearing volume from Lemma~\ref{prop:clearing_auxiliary_lemma}. \end{definition}

-The adiabatic and iso-util entropy~$S_a$ and~$S_i$ denote the amount of liquidity that is lost in an unsettled limit order book market by adiabatic or iso-util clearing.
-We observe that~$S_i \leq S_a$.
+The adiabatic and iso-util entropy~$S_a$ and~$S_i$ denote the \emph{amount of liquidity that gets lost} by adiabatic or iso-util clearing of an unsettled limit order book.
+The use of the term \emph{entropy} is inspired by an analogy to the second law of thermodynamics.
+The entropy plays an important role in the aggregation of financial markets, which is explained in detail in Section~\ref{sec:aggregate_markets}.
+Its role for economic activity is illustrated in Appendix~~\ref{sec:entropy_in_economics}.

+We observe that the iso-util entropy is smaller than the adiabatic entropy, i.e.~$S_i \leq S_a$.
 The reason is that in adiabatic settlement, all matched limit orders vanish out of the limit order book.
-The number~$Z$ denotes how many units of~$Y$ were sold in the clearing process, and the number~$\int_{p_d}^{\infty} p \ d A_d(p)$ denotes how many dollars were payed for it.
+The number~$Z$ denotes how many units of~$Y$ were sold in the clearing process, and the number~$\int_{[p_d,+\infty)} p \ d A_d(p)$ denotes how many dollars were payed for it.